gilmae/blog.avocadia.net/_posts/2019-01-10-_the_Origins_of_Opera_and_the_Future_of_Programming.markdown

 ---
 layout: post
-title: "🔖 the Origins of Opera and the Future of Programming"
+title: "the Origins of Opera and the Future of Programming"
 date: 2019-01-10 02:53
 comments: false
 categories: [work,culture]